What does unique product identifier mean?

 View official source

-This term matters when companies build product-passport, traceability, or registry systems that must keep the right information attached to the right product instance or model.
+This term matters when companies build product-passport, traceability, or registry systems that must keep the right information attached to the right product instance, product model, batch, or item.
 Reliable identity is foundational to trustworthy data exchange.

 Minespider commentary